maxlaverse/image-builder/README.md

 It then verifies that the content of the Builder is valid and renders the `Dockerfile` for each available stage.
-When a stage depends on another stage, it computes the content hash of this dependency and tries to find an image with the expected tag on the Builder image registry first (if `builderCache` has been specific in the Build Configuration).
+When a stage depends on another stage, it computes the content hash of this dependency and tries to find an image with the expected tag on the Builder image registry first (if `extraImageCache` has been specific in the Build Configuration).
 If it can't be found, a second try is done on the application's image registry.
 Ultimately, the image for the stage is either pulled or built.
 When a stage needs to be built, `image-builder` pushes the resulting image to the application's image registry.

 ## TODOs
 * Remove all the TODOs
-* Mention origin of `import "github.com/docker/docker/pkg/fileutils"`
 * Command to prune cache for an app, to prune baseLayers, manually
 * Allow to use wildcards when specifying stages to build
 * Explain cache invalidation, apt-get and how ImageAgeGeneration might help (and choose a better name for it)
 * Specify default image in build.yaml ?
 * Add tests
-* Flag in `prebuilt.yaml` to delete an image from registry  ?

 [dockerfile-copy]: https://docs.docker.com/engine/reference/builder/#copy
 [docker-website]: https://docs.docker.com/